Advocacy

 ProVeg grantees in Norway, Croatia, and China are shifting food culture through festivals, media, and public outreach

-Part 2 of a three-part series on grantees supported by the ProVeg Grants programme
+Part 2 of a three-part series on grantees supported by the ProVeg Grants program

-This is the second in a three-part series exploring the work of organisations supported by the ProVeg Grants programme.
-Since 2019, the programme has awarded more than 900 grants across over 90 countries, funding projects that reduce the consumption of animal-based products and promote sustainable food systems.
+This is the second in a three-part series exploring the work of organizations supported by the ProVeg Grants program.
+Since 2019, the program has awarded more than 900 grants across over 90 countries, funding projects that reduce the consumption of animal-based products and promote sustainable food systems.

-The examples below highlight how three very different organisations based in Norway, Croatia, and China are using cultural events and media to shift perceptions and improve access to plant-based food.
+The examples below highlight how three very different organizations based in Norway, Croatia, and China are using cultural events and media to shift perceptions and improve access to plant-based food.

 Oslo Vegetarfestival: bringing plant-based food to the mainstream